DeveloperSubhadeep1/Test1/DEPLOY_FULL_STACK.md

     > ### **CRITICAL STEP: Configure Email Credentials (EMAIL_PASS)**
     > The OTP signup system will **FAIL** if this is not configured correctly.
 You **cannot** use your regular Gmail password.
 You must generate a special 16-character **App Password**.
     >
-    > **Troubleshooting Tip:** If the signup form shows a spinner and then an error like "Server error while sending OTP", it's almost certain your `EMAIL_PASS` is incorrect or there's a security block.
-    >
     > **How to Generate Your App Password:**
     > 1. Go to your Google Account settings: [myaccount.google.com](https://myaccount.google.com/).
     > 2. Click on the **"Security"** tab.